RebelToolbox/RebelDocumentation/getting_started/step_by_step/instancing.rst

 In practice
 -----------

-Let's use instancing in practice to see how it works in Godot.
+Let's use instancing in practice to see how it works in Rebel Engine.
 We invite you to download the ball's sample project we prepared for you:
 :download:`instancing.zip <files/instancing.zip>`.

 Extract the archive on your computer.
-Then, open Godot, and in the project manager, click the Import button to import the project.
+Then, open the Rebel Editor, and in the project manager, click the Import button to import the project.

 .. image:: img/instancing_import_button.png